SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewenv/descriptions/sceewenv.rst

 Further parameters are also being calculated within *sceewenv*, such as filter banks and **tauP**, though these are not currently used.

-The processing procedure is as follows:
+The processing procedure for envelope computation is as follows:

 #. gain correction
 #. baseline correction